pja35/SXP/docs/wiki/SXP_Contract_specification_format.md

 These are the clauses that the user must fill in for creating a SXP
 Contract:

 -   **Parties**.
-Actually, this clause exists at the original Legal XML Specification (at the *contract-front* level), but it is not considered mandatory.
-In our specification it has been set as mandatory.

-At the eContracts Specification, we have the *party* element where we can specify address and name of each party.
+We use the *party* element from the eContracts Specification.
+The only changes are:

+-the own element has been set as mandatory (it was optional at eContracts) -the *id* attribute has been set as mandatory as well, so we can refer to a certain party in future clauses.

+Problems:

-Problem: should we extend the *party* element by specifying the country of each party, in order to use this information at the following clauses (see conflict resolution mode at breachClause?
+-should we extend it by specifying the country of each party, in order to use this information at the following clauses (see conflict resolution mode at breachClause? -should we constraint more in any way?
+E.g. forcing the user to fill *name*, *address*, etc (currently this are optional values at eContracts).

 -   **Breach clause**.
 A clause that specifies what happens in case of one party doesn't accomplish the contract.
 It has the following